AGS Diamond Grading System

 The AGS 0–10 Diamond Grading System

-The AGS 0–10 grading scale is easy to understand.
+The AGS 0–10 grading scale is easy to understand: the highest possible grade is zero, and the lowest is 10.

 Easy, huh?

 So, a diamond with a color grade of 3 has less color than a diamond with a color grade of 5.
-Diamonds having less color are more rare; therefore, they may cost more on the retail market.
+Natural diamonds having less color are rarer; therefore, they may cost more.

 Cut Scale